ISO Property Protection Class Rating

 Timberline Fire Public Protection Classification Rating effective November 1, 2018:

-PPC Rating of 5: This rating applies to all TFPD residents and business owners within five road miles of TFPD stations 1, 3, 4, 5, 7 and 8.
+This rating applies to all TFPD residents and business owners within five road miles of TFPD stations 1, 3, 4, 5, 7, 8 AND 9.

 The location of these stations is listed below.
 This classification has improved from 9.